smudge/imagesnap/README.md

 ### Command-Line Interface

 Run the command without any arguments to output `snapshot.jpg`, captured from the default camera:

 ```bash
 $ imagesnap
 Capturing image from device "iSight"..................snapshot.jpg
 ```

+On Linux the default device is usually `/dev/video0` and listed devices will appear under `/dev/video*`.

 The filename can be changed by specifying an argument.
 Only JPG files are currently supported: